iuridiniz/drg-play/README.rst

 I-Doser is a registered trademark.

-This project does not supports piracy or any illegal action, the use of this product must be stricly to play .drg files on plattaforms (notably Linux) that don't have I-Doser to play the drg file.
+This project does not supports piracy or any illegal action, the use of this product must be strictly to play .drg files on platforms (notably Linux) that don't have I-Doser to play the drg file.

 I-Doser and I-Doser files (.drg) may be acquired at: